Remove wood stove fine dust from the air with an air purifier

 Air purifier for a large space, which one do you choose?

 Unhealthy air in large spaces is often caused by a polluted ventilation system.
 With an air purifier for a large space (such as a gym, catering/hospitality facility, factory, warehouse, hall), your indoor air will stay clean and healthy.
 Preferably, you buy one with the best air circulation.
-An UV-C filter is also very important, because it makes viruses, such as corona, harmless in the indoor air.
+An UV-C filter is also very important, because it makes viruses, such as the flu, harmless in the indoor air.
 You can read all about which professional air purifier we recommend you to get here.

 Poor ventilation makes you sick